vishal273007/cli-notes/ssh-setup.md

 # Test
 ssh phone

-# Here u0_a615 username is not needed, just any name like vishal or ubuntu works same.
+# Here u0_a600 username is not needed, just any name like vishal or ubuntu works same.
 # Termux username changes on each re-install.
-You can again only change the username by re-installing only.
+You can again change the username by re-installing.
 ```

 ## Setup Open SSH Server in WSL Ubuntu